siddharth-maddali/siddharth-maddali.github.io/index.md

 ---
 layout: default
-title: Siddharth Maddali's web site
+title: Home | Siddharth Maddali's web site
 mathjax: true
 ---
 {% include mathjax.html %}

 # Hello.

-You've reached the personal web site of Siddharth Maddali.
+You've reached Siddharth Maddali's web site.
 Read more about me <a href="/about">here</a>.
 Things keep getting added to this site every now and then, so feel free to follow updates!
 Meanwhile, here's a picture I really like...